- Solar advice hub

 So it’s worth weighing a panel’s power rating against its size, as well as its durability and price, since going solar is a major, long-term investment.

-The top panel on this page is just 90W more powerful than the bottom panel, which is a decent gap, but not one you should pay over odds for – especially if you could get a better system by opting for a less powerful panel.
+The top panel here is just 65W more powerful than the bottom one, which is certainly a gap, but not one you should pay over the odds for – especially if you could get a better system by opting for a less powerful panel.

 Solar panel affordability